DAI-Lab-HERALD/General-Framework/README.md

 python ../Framework/simulations.py
 ```

-It has to be noted that for the datasets already included in the model it is required to access the raw data first.
-The respective instructions can be found in the README.md files in the corresponding folders in [../Framework/Data_sets/](https://github.com/julianschumann/General-Framework/tree/main/Framework/Data_sets).
+It has to be noted that if one wants to use one of the datasets already included in the framework, it is required to access the respective raw data first.
+The instructions can be found in the README.md files in the corresponding folders in [../Framework/Data_sets/](https://github.com/julianschumann/General-Framework/tree/main/Framework/Data_sets).

 If one wants to instead add new modules, detailed explanations on how to integrate [datasets](https://github.com/julianschumann/General-Framework/blob/main/Framework/Data_sets/README.md) and [scenario types](https://github.com/julianschumann/General-Framework/blob/main/Framework/Scenarios/README.md), [splitting methods](https://github.com/julianschumann/General-Framework/blob/main/Framework/Splitting_methods/README.md), [models](https://github.com/julianschumann/General-Framework/blob/main/Framework/Models/README.md), as well as [metrics](https://github.com/julianschumann/General-Framework/blob/main/Framework/Evaluation_metrics/README.md) are available.

 ## Contact and collaboration
 If you have questions regarding the usage of the framework or are interested in a collaboration, please contact J.F.Schumann@tudelft.nl.

+## Coming updates
+The following improvements are currently planned for the framework.
+- In its current version, the size of the datasets that models can be trained and tested upon is limited by the RAM.
+This problem is supposed to be rectified in a coming update, in which the framework will save intermediate results on the hard drive as well, allowing for larger datasets to be used.
+- An update which will ad the generation of adversarial attacks against models will be added.
+- The framework will be extended to be able to deal with map information that is saved both as pixelated images or as vectorized representation (showing positions of lane markers, ...).
+Currently, only the former is implemented.